 The Apple iPhone X was launched in 2017, coming in as the first model that has started the move away from the traditional iPhone style.
-There’s no home button here, and you get an absolutely beautiful all-screen design.
+There’s no home button here, and you get a beautiful all-screen design.

-Another big change was the vertical camera on the back (as opposed to the horizontal that Apple has used in all of their “Plus” models).
+Another significant change was the vertical camera on the back, as opposed to the horizontal one that Apple has used in all of their “Plus” models).
 There’s a bigger battery, and then it comes with a “notch” at the top of the display, which is the facial recognition hardware.

 iPhone X came with a pretty impressive processor upgrade as well, which was necessary to make the Facial ID as efficient as it was.
-Overall, it was an impressive experience — Facial ID worked almost all the time, and the new all-screen display looked excellent.
+Overall, it was a remarkable experience — Facial ID worked almost all the time, and the new all-screen display looked excellent.
 Getting rid of the home button was hardly noticeable, with the new return-to-home gesture.

 Buy it now: Amazon

-Enter the iPhone XS, the successor to the iPhone X. Apple has put some slight, but notable changes inside the iPhone XS to improve upon the experience of last year’s iPhone X. That said, on the surface, the iPhone XS is almost an exact replica of the iPhone X, but with an added color option available: Gold.
-The iPhone X was offered in Silver and Space Gray, but the iPhone XS offers Silver, Space Gray, and Gold options.
+Enter the iPhone XS, the successor to the iPhone X. Apple has put some slight, but notable changes inside the iPhone XS to improve upon the experience of last year’s iPhone X. That said, on the surface, the iPhone XS is almost a replica of the iPhone X, but with an added color option available: Gold.
+The iPhone X was offered in Silver and Space Gray, but the iPhone XS provides Silver, Space Gray, and Gold options.

 There are also a lot more storage options available, too.
 The iPhone X only came in 64GB and 256GB, but the iPhone XS is available in 32GB, 64GB, 256GB, and 512GB.
 The iPhone XS is also slightly heavier, comes with Dual-SIM support (the original X did not), and has one hour less of advertised battery time.